VeryBBoy/EcoEco-Accessible-OS/virtual-environment-vosk/tutorial-EN/003-create-folder-app.md

 # Create a Graphical Application That Provides Feedback to the User When Using Voice Recognition to Create a Folder

+If you want to learn how to use Vosk to create graphical applications that allow you to perform more actions, besides creating a folder by voice, check out the following file: [005-more-actions-app.md](https://github.com/verybboy/EcoEco-Accessible-OS/blob/main/virtual-environment-vosk/tutorial-EN/005-more-actions-app.md)

 ## STEP 1: Install the Necessary Dependencies on Debian

 Run the following command in your terminal to install the required libraries on Debian: